Friends of Daniel | Friends of Kyra | |

 When you conclude that ‘there is no effect’ or that ‘there is no difference’ you are similarly claiming that it is 100% probable that the null hypothesis is true.
 But since p-values are statements about the probability of data, you should refrain from making statements about the probability of a hypothesis solely based on a p-value.
 That’s ok. p-values were designed to help you identify surprising results from a noisy data generation process (aka the real world).
 They were not designed to quantify the probability that a hypothesis is true.

 Let’s take a concrete example that will illustrate why a non-significant result does not mean that the null hypothesis is true.
-In the figure below, Omniscient Jones tells us the true mean difference is 0.5.
-We can see this, because the alternative distribution which visualizes the probability of the mean differences we should expect when the alternative hypothesis is true is centered on 0.5.
+In Figure 1.10 below, Omniscient Jones tells us that the true mean difference is 0.5.
+We can see this because the alternative distribution which visualizes the probability of the mean differences we expect when the alternative hypothesis is true is centered on 0.5.
 We have observed a mean difference of 0.35.
 This value is not extreme enough to be statistically different from 0.
-We can see this, because the value does not fall within the red area of the null model (and hence, the p-value is not smaller than our alpha level).
+We can see this because the value does not fall within the red area of the null model (and hence, the p-value is not smaller than our alpha level).

 Nevertheless, we see that observing a mean difference of 0.35 is not only quite likely given that the true mean difference is 0.5, but observing a mean difference of 0.35 is much more likely under the alternative model than under the null model.
 You can see this by comparing the height of the density curve at a difference of 0.35 for the null model, which is approximately 0.5, and the height of the density curve for the alternative model, which is approximately 1.5.
 See the chapter on likelihoods for further details.